Mantelijo/bmol2D/README.md

 # Secondary structures

+Dot-braket strings are used for generating secondary structure coordinates.
+Currently, dot-braket strings cannot be correctly generated in the browser environment and external dependencies are required.
+There are two ways to provide dot-braket strings for the app: by running included python script which will be queried for dot-braket automatically, or by providing the dot-braket strings manually (from servers such as [RNAPDBee](http://rnapdbee.cs.put.poznan.pl/) or other sources).

+## Python script for dot-braket structures

 RNA secondary structures information generation currently uses [Forgi Library v1.0](https://github.com/ViennaRNA/forgi/tree/v1.0) and requires globally available [MC-Annotate](https://github.com/major-lab/MC-Annotate) executable with python3.
 Make sure you have